 Jareeda Magazine – Jareeda was an International Middle Eastern Dance Magazine published by Mezdulene.
 Jareeda means “newspaper” in Arabic.
 Jareeda is no longer available, but she has collected a number of articles into books that can be purchased through Amazon.
 Here’s a review of “Jareeda: The Soul of Bellydance.”
 “This book contains a wealth of information by knowledgeable dancers with a long history of experience and research in this art form.
 The cultural and accurate representation of the origins and regions of the various types of Middle Eastern Dance make for an interesting read, along with the addition of wonderful photographs, including traditional costuming, and the now vintage 70s American costuming.”

 The Gilded Serpent – an online resource in magazine format that seeks to become a freely available library of knowledge supported by and for our music and dance community.

-Hasani’s Emporium – Teacher, vendor, fantastic dancer, and producer of a quarterly “Hasani’s Hafla” – based in Gig Harbor, WA
+Hasani’s Hafla – Teacher, fantastic dancer, and producer of a quarterly “Hasani’s Hafla” and the annual Raq the Harbor Hafla – based in Gig Harbor, WA

 MB Orchestra – a Seattle-based 5 piece family group that covers music from Ancient Egypt all the way to today’s middle eastern pop and dance music all orchestrated with a modern groovy flavor.